 For that reason, a home must be valued at, or above, the agreed-upon purchase price, and this has to happen before you can close on a house.
 That’s where a home appraiser comes in.

 A Home Appraiser Is Neutral (Like Switzerland)

-After you sign a home purchase agreement (the contract between you and the seller about the terms of the pending sale), and before your lender approves your loan, the home you’re buying must pass an appraisal — an assessment of the property’s value by an unbiased third party: the appraiser.
+After you sign a home purchase agreement (the contract between you and the seller about the terms of the pending sale), and before your lender approves your loan, the home you’re buying must pass an appraisal.
+That's an assessment of the property’s value by an unbiased third party: the appraiser.

 An appraiser is a state-licensed or -certified professional.
-Their job is to assess an opinion of value — The appraiser is on no one’s side.
-They don’t represent you or the seller; instead, this person is a contractor chosen by your lender through an appraisal management company (AMC), a separate, neutral entity that maintains a roster of appraisers.
+Their job is to assess an opinion of value — The appraiser is not on anyone’s side.
+They don’t represent you or the seller; instead, this person is a contractor chosen by your lender through an appraisal management company — a separate, neutral entity that maintains a roster of appraisers.